sharkparty/inconvenient-facts/README.md

  abandoning the Kurds and freeing a hundred+ ISIS fighters [(Source)](https://abcnews.go.com/US/100-isis-prisoners-loose-security-officials-act-now/story?id=66499973)
     - Did we abandon the kurds causing hundreds of deaths [(Source)](https://www.reuters.com/article/us-syria-security-turkey-usa/thousands-flee-hundreds-reported-dead-in-turkish-attack-on-us-allied-kurds-in-syria-idUSKBN1WP0VH) and voiding our international trust [(Source)](https://foreignpolicy.com/2019/10/18/trump-can-forget-burden-sharing-now/) in order for Trump to keep news outlets distracted from reporting on his impeachment inquiry?
   - Did we assassinate a foreign national merely to sidestep the leaks of his emails showing that he was solely responsible for witholding the aid to Ukraine, which is a violation of the Impoundments Act?
+    - Friday, December 20, 2019 - Speaker Nancy Pelosi indicated Thursday that she would delay sending the articles of impeachment to the Senate, seeking more clarity on the rules for President Trump’s trial and potentially pushing the proceedings well into the new year. [(Source])(https://www.wsj.com/articles/after-house-impeaches-trump-timing-of-next-steps-is-unclear-11576755097)
+    - On December 21, conservative Bill Kristol and a group calling itself "Republicans for the Rule of Law" released an ad encouraging viewers to call their senators to demand top Trump officials be forced to testify in his impeachment trial [(Source)](https://www.huffpost.com/entry/republicans-for-the-rule-of-law-impeachment-witnesses_n_5dfec4afe4b0843d35fd0c00?).
+    - Wednesday, December 25th, 2019 - President Trump lashed out on Nancy Pelosi in a pair of tweets Christmas night, decrying what he called a "Scam Impeachment." [(Source)](https://thehill.com/homenews/administration/475928-trump-lashes-out-at-pelosi-in-christmas-tweets-decries-scam-impeachment)
+      - > Why should Crazy Nancy Pelosi, just because she has a slight majority in the House, be allowed to Impeach the President of the United States?
+Got ZERO Republican votes, there was no crime, the call with Ukraine was perfect, with “no pressure.”
+She said it must be “bipartisan & overwhelming,” but this Scam Impeachment was neither.
+Also, very unfair with no Due Process, proper representation, or witnesses.
+Now Pelosi is demanding everything the Republicans weren’t allowed to have in the House.
+Dems want to run majority Republican Senate.
+Hypocrites!
+      - It's worth clarifying that there is no requirement of an Impeachment trial that it's bipartisan.
+It's also not a criminal case, it's an impeachment trial and is an entirely different process. [(Source)](https://www.washingtonpost.com/politics/2020/01/22/4-big-differences-between-senate-impeach ment-trial-criminal-trial/)

+    - Friday, January 3, 2020 - At the direction of US President Donald Trump, the US military killed Soleimani, head of Iran's Quds Force, the foreign arm of the IRGC in an air raid near the cargo area of Baghdad International Airport. [(Source)](https://www.aljazeera.com/news/2020/01/trump-assassination-soleimani-200103172526102.html)
+    - Shortly thereafter, all discussions on having witnesses dissapeared from news outlets as they were covering another Trump media blitz.
+Did we assassinate a foreign national—in an of itself an act of war and a strident display of Trump's abuse of power—solely to protect Trump from having witnesses at his trial?